-SG Poll The 2018-04-11 SG14 telecon took a poll on pursuing this direction: 12-1-1 (Favor-Neutral-Against).
-The one Against vote was on a previous draft of this section that proposed actually removing the existing throwing behavior, which would be a breaking change; that has now been demoted to "Future" below which addresses the concern.
+The 2018-04-11 SG14 telecon took a poll on pursuing this direction: 12-1-1 (Favor-Neutral-Against).
+The one Against was because a previous draft proposed removing the existing throwing behavior, which would be a breaking change; that was demoted to "Future" below to address the concern.